wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;The mind must have a purpose.
 To encourage it to free itself from the unreal it is promised something in return.
 In reality, there is no need of purpose.
-Beïng free from the false is good in itself; it wants no reward.
-It is just like beïng clean — it is its own reward.
+Being free from the false is good in itself; it wants no reward.
+It is just like being clean — it is its own reward.

 **Q:**&ensp;Is not self-knowledge the reward?